A roadmap for the atmospheric characterization of terrestrial exoplanets with JWST: Towards a roadmap for JWST's exploration of TRAPPIST-1-like systems

-To assess the presence of atmosphere amenable to in-depth characterization with JWST around the other TRAPPIST-1 planets, we recommend leveraging multi-transit windows as successfully implemented during the reconnaissance of the system with HST (PIDs~14500\&14873, PI de Wit) for the following three reasons (highlighted in Figure 5).
-First, multi-transit windows decrease the overhead per transit and can yield up to 2${\times}$ more transits per JWST hour spent, thereby allowing us to save hundreds of JWST hours on this system alone.
+To assess the presence of atmosphere amenable to in-depth characterization with JWST around the other TRAPPIST-1 planets, we recommend leveraging multi-transit windows as successfully implemented during the reconnaissance of the system with HST (PIDs~14500\&14873, PI de Wit) for the following three reasons (highlighted in Figure 4).
+First, multi-transit windows decrease the overhead per transit and can yield up to twice more transits per JWST hour spent, thereby allowing us to save hundreds of JWST hours on this system alone.
+As $\sim$46\% of TRAPPIST-1's transit events happens within 5 hours of another transit (Figure~5.a.)--which is the typical duration for transit observations of the system--the resulting increase in scheduling constraint can be substantially mitigated.
 Second, multi-transit windows provide an extended baseline, thereby mitigating the relative effect of flare events.
-Third, back-to-back transits provide a quasi-contemporaneous scan of the star, increasing substantially the information content of the dataset and supporting notably better constraints on the stellar contamination.
-Consecutive transits of adjacent chords will sweep up to 60\% of the visible stellar hemisphere, facilitating searches for active regions from the stellar equator to stellar latitudes of $35^{\circ}$ \citep{Delrez2018,Agol2021} and helping map the star \citep{Luger2021a,Luger2021b,Luger2022}, thereby informing the possible evolution of atmospheres and biospheres (Section 4).
-Finally, stellar scans will help constrain their mutual inclinations of the planets (i.e., on which side of the ecliptic each planet is) by comparing their in-transit spot-crossing patterns (Figure 5.e.).
+Third, back-to-back transits provide a quasi-contemporaneous scan of the star, increasing substantially the information content of the dataset and supporting notably better constraints on the stellar contamination (Figure 4.d.).
+Consecutive transits of adjacent chords will sweep up to 60\% of the visible stellar hemisphere, facilitating searches for active regions from the stellar equator to stellar latitudes of $35^{\circ}$ \citep{Delrez2018,Agol2021} and helping map the star \citep{Luger2021a,Luger2021b,Luger2022}, thereby informing the possible evolution of atmospheres and biospheres.
+Finally, stellar scans will help constrain their mutual inclinations of the planets (i.e., on which side of the ecliptic each planet is) by comparing their in-transit spot-crossing patterns (Figure 4.e.).
+This approach will be used for the first time to assess the presence of an atmosphere around TRAPPIST-1~e, through the observations of 15 quasi-contemporaneous transits (80hr of science time) with planet b spread over Cycles 3 \& 4 (PID 6456, PI Allen).